 Mill Mountain Park Mill offers challenging routes for intermediate and advanced bikers only, including the Wood Thrush, the longest trail on the mountain at 1.6 miles.

 Here are a few other options you can add to your itinerary during the daylight hours:

 - Visit the Roanoke Star and Overlook – The Roanoke Star and Overlook is a historic landmark and is the world’s largest freestanding illuminated man-made star.
 Located on the top of Mill Mountain, the star was built in 1949, giving the city the nickname “Star City of the South.”

-- Learn at The Booker T. Washington National Monument – This national park commemorates the life of this famous educator, writer, orator and presidential advisor through exhibits, films, farm, tours and special events.
+- Learn at The Booker T. Washington National Monument – This national park commemorates the life of this famous educator, writer, orator, and presidential advisor through exhibits, films, farms, tours, and special events.
 The park examines the rise from the enslavement of Washington to how he became one of the most influential, but controversial, African Americans of his time.

 Other FAQ About Stargazing in the Blue Ridge Mountains

 When is the best time of year to go stargazing in Virginia’s Blue Ridge?